 Host teachers play a critical role in the Urban Teachers experience.
 Host teachers are recommended by their principals and receive training from Urban Teachers.

 Each Resident is paired with a host teacher in August and may be assigned to a new host teacher beginning in January.
 Host teachers are expected to incorporate Residents fully into the classroom culture and instruction.
 The goal is to develop a cooperative and collaborative partnership in these classrooms.
-Residents and host teachers are viewed by students and school staff as co-teachers.
+Residents and host teachers are viewed and valued by students and school staff as instructional partners.